jmaczan/asr-dysarthria/README.md

 ## Inference

+In directory cli-app:

-Run model.safetensors: `python -m cli-app.run.py`
+Run model.safetensors: `python -m run`

-Run ONNX: `python -m cli-app.onnx_run`
+Run ONNX: `python -m onnx_run`

 Adjust these scripts if needed (by default they translate a `file.wav` file in `cli-app` folder)